 Next, add the butter to the saucepan, when melted whisk in the flour, and cook the mixture, stirring, for about 2 minutes.

-Add the milk a little at a time while whisking constantly.
-It will clump up a bit, this is ok!
-When the milk is hot and the sauce has thickened, remove from heat and slowly add the cheese a little at at time.
+Add the milk a little at a time, then add the half and half a little at a time while whisking constantly.
+It will clump up a bit at first, this is ok!
+When the milk/half and half is hot, slowly add the cheese a little at at time.
 Stir until the cheese is completely melted then add the peppers, jalapeno and salt.